-Chinese Name Structure: How Chinese Names Work, Surname-First Order, Length, and the Four Dimensions
+Chinese Name Structure: Surname Order, How Chinese Names Are Structured, and Newborn Naming

-A Chinese name puts the family name first, then 1–2 given-name characters chosen for tone, meaning, and Five Elements balance with your BaZi (八字) chart.
-Here's how each part works with real examples.
+Chinese names put the family name first, then one or two given-name characters chosen for sound, meaning, written form, and Five Elements balance — with special attention to newborns.

 To clearly understand how Chinese names work, here is a visual decomposition using a real example that illustrates the traditional structure of surname, given name, and courtesy name: